-Geneyx Analysis is becoming adopted globally as a flexible and innovative solution for rare disease interpretation and has been shown to improve diagnostic yields by up to 65%.
-One of the many features that contribute to this capability is the utilization of a novel phenotype-dependent algorithm, which finds relevant associations between gene and phenotype ontologies.
+Geneyx Analysis is becoming adopted globally as a flexible innovative solution for rare disease interpretation and has been shown to dramatically improve diagnostic yields.
+One of the many features that contribute to this capability is utilizing a novel phenotype-dependent algorithm, which finds relevant associations between gene and phenotype ontologies.
 This feature is utilized by researchers and clinical geneticists to identify candidate variants and investigate literature for novel biomedical findings.

 The power of this algorithm is literature.
 Specifically, databases containing publications are scanned to find associations between the gene of interest and the phenotype of the patient.
 The more literature identified the stronger the correlation and phenotype score.
 Staying up to date on literature can be a very tedious process, yet Geneyx Analysis does this through an automated process to ensure the most recent literature is being displayed to our users.
 This in turn alleviates the manual complexities of searching for relevant publications and staying up to date on additional annotation sources.
 From a user perspective, the phenotyping algorithm in Geneyx Analysis provides comprehensive information on the variant, gene, and disease in question.
 Diseases related to the gene and relevant publications will be displayed to allow the user to understand what findings support the association.
 Similar information is displayed on the gene and variant levels.
 This interface offers a comprehensive and consolidated view for easy browsing and highlights the key search terms extracted from the publications